Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 The same details are given for 1st Mate Haakonsen (though release date is given as Nov.
 15 for him), and for the mess boy (released Nov.
 12-1942).

-Chances are they were at Mecheria when released, though this is just speculation on my part.
+Chances are they were all at Mecheria when released(?).

 Final Fate - 1943: